muratk3n/thirdwave/en/tweets/2019/week50.md

 Burn 🔥🔥🔥

-@WKCosmo
+"@WKCosmo

-The first rule of string cosmology club is that nobody has the faintest idea what the rules of string cosmology club are.
+The first rule of string cosmology club is that nobody has the faintest idea what the rules of string cosmology club are"

 *2019-12-12 1:2:12*